Jorge Polanco Preview, Player Props: Twins vs. Guardians

 Jorge Polanco At The Plate

-- Polanco has driven home a run in 19 games this season (33.3%), including more than one RBI in 15.8% of his games and producing three or more of his team's runs on three occasions..
+- Polanco has had at least one RBI in 34.5% of his games this year (20 of 58), with more than one RBI 10 times (17.2%).
+He has also been responsible for three or more of his team's runs in four contests.

-- He has scored at least one run 20 times this year (35.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.